Solution-Centred Hypnotherapy Helping you to make life better

 Certificate in Hypnosis & Irritable Bowel Syndrome - Alabama Hypnotherapy Center (US)

-Certificate in Medical Hypnotherapy, Techniques, Methods & Marketing – International Certification Board of Clinical Hypnotherapy (US)
+Certificate in Medical Hypnotherapy, Techniques and Methods - International Certification Board of Clinical Hypnotherapy (US)

 Certificate in Hypnosis and Childbirth – American Hypnosis Association (US)